table of contents

 Symptoms of iron deficiency

-Iron deficiency anemia can affect thyroid functioning, adding to the problem.
-Both disorders affect the normal hair growth cycle.
+Iron deficiency anemia can affect the normal hair growth cycle.
 Studies show iron deficiency may also play a role in female pattern hair loss and may worsen or trigger earlier male pattern baldness (Malkud, 2015; Park, 2013).

 Iron deficiency treatments and considerations

-While it can affect men and women of all ages, often younger women are diagnosed with iron deficiency anemia after seeking medical advice about thinning hair.
+While it can affect people of all ages, younger women are often diagnosed with iron-deficiency anemia after seeking medical advice about thinning hair.
 Hair typically regrows after iron is restored (DeLoughery, 2017).

-A few things to consider if you think you may be suffering from hair loss due to an iron deficiency include:
+Here are a few things to consider if you think you may be suffering from hair loss due to an iron deficiency:

 - Testing for iron deficiency often includes a test of the iron in the blood and a separate test to check levels of iron stored in the body (ferritin level blood test) (Park, 2013).